iv4xr-project/JLabGym/docs/ControlAndObservation.md

   The method returns the observation _after_ the interaction.

-* `env.close()`.
+1. `env.close()`.

    Not an instruction for Lab Recruits.
 This is to close `env` if you don't need it anymore.
 Among other things, this will close the TCP socket it uses to communicate with Lab Recruits.
 To also close the instance of Lab Recruits, see the example in [README.md](./README.md).

 ### World Object Model: structural represention of what an agent sees.

-Recall that the method `observe()` and `interact()` of the class [`LabRecruitsEnvironment`](./src/main/java/environments/LabRecruitsEnvironment.java) return what your agent currently sees.
+Recall that the methods `observe()` and `interact()` of the class [`LabRecruitsEnvironment`](./src/main/java/environments/LabRecruitsEnvironment.java) return what your agent currently sees.
 In the code snippet below, `wom1` contains what the agent sees before the interaction with a button, and `wom2` contains what it observes after the interaction.

 ```java
 // let environment be your instance of LabRecruitsEnvironment that binds